MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 This setting is currently in preview and requires the preview version of the Azure Information Protection client.

 By default, the visual markings that you specify are applied across Word, Excel, PowerPoint, and Outlook.
 However, you can specify visual markings per Office application type when you use an "If.App" variable statement in the text string, and identify the application type by using the values **Word**, **Excel**, **PowerPoint**, or **Outlook**.
-You can also abbreviate these values, which is necessary if you want to specify more than one in the same If.App statement.
+You can also abbreviate these values, and abbreiwhich is necessary if you want to specify more than one in the same If.App statement.

 Use the following syntax: